PROPERTY – HOMEOWNERS POLICY – FROZEN/BURST WATER PIPES – FREEZING EXCLUSION – REASONABLE CARE TO MAINTAIN HEAT

 Forty-three days after Mr. McAleavey was last inside the house to check on things, on February 24, 2018, the McAleaveys received word that a passerby had reported seeing water coming out of house's front door.
 Following its investigation of the reported loss and related claims (during which it was learned that the furnace's circulating pump had failed, causing an upstairs toilet tank to freeze and burst, flooding the home), CPIC denied coverage based on the policy's freezing exclusion.

 The McAleaveys sued and, after discovery was conducted and completed, moved and CPIC cross-moved for summary judgment.
-In DENYING plaintiffs' motion and GRANTING CPIC's cross motion, Supreme Court held
+In DENYING plaintiffs' motion and GRANTING CPIC's cross motion, Supreme Court held:

 We turn now to the second issue before this Court, did Plaintiffs "take reasonable care to maintain heat in the building."
 Plaintiff has acknowledged that from on or about January 12, 2018 to February 24, 2018, no person entered his lake home for the purpose of inspection.
 At the time of the loss, and for months prior, Plaintiff had set his thermostat at about 50 degrees, but had not drained the water in his house.
-This Court takes judicial notice that January and February are generally the two coldest months in western New York. * * * * *
+This Court takes judicial notice that January and February are generally the two coldest months in western New York. * * * * *In the case at bar, the period that the house was left uninspectcd is forty three days, approximately one and a half months.
+One and a half months without inspection, especially when said months are January and February, results in this Court finding that Plaintiffs lack of care was unreasonable as a matter of law.

 The McAleaveys appealed and the Fourth Department unanimously REVERSED, denying CPIC's cross motion, granting plaintiffs' motion, and remitting the action back to Supreme Court for an inquest on damages: